Josesx506/Udacity_FS_nano/SQL_Data_Modeling/sqlalchemy/Readme.md

 result.close()
 ```

 **ORM** is the highest layer of abstraction in SQLALchemy.
-It lets you compose SQL expressions by mapping python classes of objects to tables in the database, and wraps the `SQL Expressions` and `Engine` to work together to interact with the database.
+It lets you compose SQL expressions by mapping python classes of objects to tables in the database, and wraps the `SQL Expressions` and `Engine` to work together to interact with the database.<br><br>

 With sqlalchemy, the entire `fyyur` website project can be written with python.